amrabdelmoghny/WFI32-IoT/README.md

 The WFI32-IoT can be connected to a computer using a standard micro-USB cable.
 Once plugged in, the LED array at the top right-hand corner of the board should flash in the following order twice: Blue->Green->Yellow->Red.
 When the board is not connected to Wi-Fi, the red LED will light up.
 The board will appear as a removable storage device on the host PC, as shown in the figure below.
 Double-click the CURIOSITY drive to open it and get started.

-Note:  All procedures are the same for Windows®, Mac OS®, and Linux® environments.
+**Note**:  All procedures are the same for Windows®, Mac OS®, and Linux® environments.
 <p align="center">
 <img src="resources/media/figure_2_1_1.png"/>
 </p>